farihat13/external-merge-sort/README.md

 We generate cache-size mini runs on the input loaded to memory.
 This is inside `genMiniRuns()` function in `StorageTypes.cpp:Line770-800`.

 ### Tournament (Loser) Tree
 We use loser tree to merge the input buffers.
 It is implemented in `LoserTree` class inside `Losertree.h`.
 It provides `constructTree()` and `getNext()` functions.
-The loser tree is provided runs through a class called `RunStreamer` available in `RunStreamer.cpp`.
+The loser tree is provided and runs through a class called `RunStreamer` available in `RunStreamer.cpp`.
 This class can stream run from memory, from SSD and from HDD.
-Through this class, the loser tree remains oblivious, how the underlying next data is comming.
+Through this class, the loser tree remains oblivious to how the underlying next data is coming.
 The `RunStreamer` smartly pulls up the next chunk of runs from lower memory devices and fills the input buffers.
-This facilitates performing a merge where some runs are originally in SSD and some are in HDD.
+This facilitates performing a merge where some runs are originally in SSD, and some are in HDD.

 ### Minimum Count of Rows
-We use loser tree instead of winner tree or priority queue to minimize the number of comparisons during merging.
+We use a loser tree instead of a winner tree or priority queue to minimize the number of comparisons during merging.
 The code for loser tree is available in `Losertree.h` inside `include` folder.

 ### Duplicate Removal
-We remove duplicate during merging using Loser tree.
-When we remove a element from Loser tree, we first check if it is duplicate or not.
+We remove duplicates during merging using the Loser tree.
+When we remove an element from the Loser tree, we first check if it is a duplicate or not.
 If it is, then we skip this.
 It happens in three functions: `genMiniRuns()`, `mergeSSDRuns()` and `mergeHDDRuns()` in `StorageTypes.cpp`.
 The code portions are in `StorageTypes.cpp:230-240`, `StorageTypes.cpp:520-530` and `StorageTypes.cpp:Line870-880`.

 ### Device-optimized Page Sizes